bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/module5_lab/module5_tutorial.md

 token: DUMMY
 ```

+##### Caching

-##### Turn on caching to prevent the same input files from being downloaded again and again and again...
+Turn on caching to prevent the same input files from being downloaded again and again and again...

 ```
 use-cache=true